antonal01/Pizza-distribution-system/README.md

  A simulation of a pizza ordering distribution system, with the use of the POSIX threads (pthread libraries) in C.

-The system implements mutual exclusion (with mutexes) and synchronization (with condition variables) to manage large numbers of orders with limited number of service points and distributors.
+The system implements mutual exclusion (with mutexes) and synchronization (with condition variables) to manage large numbers of orders with a limited number of service points and distributors.

 Each order corresponds to one thread.

 ## Usage
  The program accepts two parameters, the first parameter is the number of customers to